PrestonRembis/nba-database-project/README.md

 # nba-database-project
 This is my final project for CS4620 Database Systems, which is a data visualization tool connected to a database of nba player daily statistics.
+It also displays league leaders, and some team stats.

 The main purpose is to see trends of players for the purpose of fantasy and sports betting.